 - Impaired Social Development

-Ongoing binge drinking can also result in the development of mental health issues, such as anxiety and depression.
+Another danger of binge drinking is that it can also result in the development of mental health issues, such as anxiety and depression.

 Emotional risks from binge drinking occur from the chemical changes alcohol has on the brain.
 Initially, the brain increases the release of serotonin and dopamine, resulting in the euphoric feelings one experiences when binge drinking.